edsantiago/containertools/openqa-listener/README.md

 * If you see it pick up where it left off, groovy!
 What I see, though, is that it just starts receiving new messages.
 Missing ones never show up.

+I've tried `exclusive = false` as well as `true`.
+Haven't tried `durable=false`.
+At this point I'm in diminishing returns.
+Good luck with your explorations.

 Useful links
 ============